shakahl/NLeSC-python-template/{{cookiecutter.project_slug}}/project_setup.md

     -   Configuration can be found in `.travis.yml`
     -   [Getting started with Travis CI](https://docs.travis-ci.com/user/getting-started/)
+{% if cookiecutter.coverage_report == 'Coveralls' -%}
+-   Use [coveralls.io](http://coveralls.io/) to show your unit test code coverage to the world
+    -   This can be enabled by logging into [coveralls.io](http://coveralls.io/) and adding the repository
+{% endif -%}
 -   [Relevant section in the guide](https://guide.esciencecenter.nl/#/best_practices/language_guides/python?id=testing)

 ## Documentation